CAPTAIN’S BASIC RULES KICKBALL (Indoor)

 THE PLAYING FIELD

-Field of play will equal the dimensions of a standard softball field. (gym appropriate)
+The field of play will equal the dimensions of a standard softball field. (gym appropriate)

 Volo Baltimore will provide equipment.